micro-FPGA/GOLC/README.md

 ---
 🕊️ Dedication

 GOLC — Grand Old Lady’s Contest is dedicated to the memory of Kristel Lukats (1940 – 2017), known in Estonia as the Grand Old Lady of Photography.
-Her life’s work preserved light — both literal and human — through an era of immense change [in Estonian](https://kultuur.postimees.ee/4256161/lahkus-eesti-foto-grand-old-lady kultuur.postimees.ee).
+Her life’s work preserved light — both literal and human — through an era of immense change (https://kultuur.postimees.ee/4256161/lahkus-eesti-foto-grand-old-lady kultuur.postimees.ee).

 This contest carries her spirit forward: curiosity, patience, and creative generosity.